JOEL-OSEBE/Car-Manufacturer-Price/README.md

 # Car-Manufacturer-Price
-# Using Machine Learning algorithms such as Decision Trees to predict Car Manufacturer Retail Price
+# Using Machine Learning algorithms such as the Decision Tree algorithm to predict Car Manufacturer Retail Price